justin-p/SenseCon2022-IaC-Ansible-Workshop/README.md

 ![](_img/aws/create_free_user/2022-05-30_15-35.png)

-Click on Personal and fill in your personal information,then click on `Continue (step 2 of 5)`
+Click on `Personal - for your own projects` and fill in your personal information,then click on `Continue (step 2 of 5)`

 ![](_img/aws/create_free_user/2022-05-30_15-36.png)